scipy-conference/scipy_proceedings/papers/sebastian_benthall/sebastian_benthall.rst

   in addition to their goodness of fit to available data.
 - **Analytical results informing solvers.**
   Like many other sciences,
-  this branch of economics has a theoretical component consisting in mathematical proofs about the models in question.
+  this branch of Economics has a theoretical component consisting in mathematical proofs about the models in question.
   In addition to providing
-  "interpretable" insight into the invariant properties of a model, these results also inform the design of model solvers and the user experience.
+  interpretable insight into the invariant properties of a model, these results also inform the design of model solvers and the user experience.
   For example, a mathematical result might reveal under what parameter